timo/zasim/docs/display.rst

 =====================================================

 This package offers functionality to display the configs of simulators in different formats.
-At the moment, only a Qt.QImage based rendering method is supported and that only does configs with ones and zeros as values, but in the future, palettes for different types of configs and renderers for plaintext and html are going to be added.
+At the moment, there are display methods for images based on QImage and for ascii art.
+Both can handle arbitrary field values, if the right palette is supplied.

+For interactive use with IPython, the QImage based renderers offer embedding their images into the shell as PNG images and the console based renderers offer rendering as HTML tables.

 .. toctree::